 So, how does the ILIFE A8 vs. A7 battle fair on?

 The ILIFE A7 and A8 are very close competitors, and each has a fair share of the fans as well as the haters.
 They are all ideal for hard floors, carpets, pet hair and even allergens.
 But if you look closely, there are several differences and consequently, pros and cons.

 The A7 has three advantages over the A8.
-It comes with five cleaning modes, a large 0.6L bin which is twice the size of the A8 and lastly, Wi-Fi for Smartphone operation.
-These are features the much expensive ILIFE A8 lacks.
+It comes with five cleaning modes, a large 0.6L bin, which is twice the size of the A8 and lastly, Wi-Fi for Smartphone operation.
+These are the features the more expensive ILIFE A8 lacks.

 To counter, the ILIFE A8 brings on the table a negligibly slimmer design, and most notably, a VSLAM navigation.
 It will also resume cleaning after recharging, something the A7 doesn’t do.
 These are the main differences that should inform your purchase decision.

 The V Series is the most popular now that it combines a vacuum as well as a mop.
 This means you can vacuum and mop your floor simultaneously, using minimal water and without having to break your back.

 In the V Series, you will find four basic models – ILIFE V3s Pro, V5s Pro, V7s Pro and V8s Pro.
 Please note that each model has a base version meaning there are eight different models to choose from in the V Series.

 Worth mentioning is the original V1 Series that was unfortunately discontinued.

 If you are on a budget, here’s a great option to buy now that the V1 Series is hardly available in the market.

 The ILIFE V3s Pro has an efficient cleaning system that will vacuum and dry mop floors.
 It also cleans pet hair pretty well, but on carpets, it flops.